Skip To Main Content

 We are responsible for collecting Council Tax from Cambridge residents to help pay for the work of local councils and the emergency services.

-Council Tax is a property-based tax which is payable on most domestic properties.
-What you pay is divided between the county council, the police and crime commissioner, the combined authority, the fire authority and the city council
+Council Tax is a property-based tax which is payable on most domestic properties, and what you pay is divided between the county council, the police and crime commissioner, the combined authority, the fire authority and the city council.

 How Council Tax is split among authorities, based on a Band D property